 A contested divorce can take between 2 to 5 years to finalise depending on the complexity of the disputes and conduct of the parties.
 To ensure that the divorce is finalised as swiftly as possible, however, it is important that a client keeps a divorce lawyer abreast of all aspects which may have an impact on the divorce

 Contested divorces are generally more costly than uncontested divorces.
 The total costs, although heavily variable, is mainly dependent on the conduct of the parties during the proceedings.
-Another factor which contributes to the high costs are the fact that the parties often require assistance from several expert witnesses to prove their claims.
+Another factor which contributes to the high costs is the fact that the parties often require assistance from several expert witnesses to prove their claims.
 These expert witnesses may include:

 - Actuaries, to determine the amount and duration of maintenance contributions or child maintenance;